-This case study focused on the evolution of NBF dynamics and stratification during IOP16 (26-29 October 2012), which, during a first period (IOP16a), was characterized by weak southwesterly winds followed, in period IOP16b, by a strong northerly wind event.
+which, during a first period (IOP16a), was characterised by weak southwesterly winds followed, in period IOP16b, by a strong northerly wind event.

-Before IOP16, the light AW present south of the NBF spread up to 42°N. After IOP16, the observations showed a southward displacement of the NBF, of several tens of kilometres, with a rapid decrease in SST, larger than 4°C in the frontal zone.
-To better describe and understand the NBF dynamics during this case-study we performed an air-sea coupled simulation at kilometric scale.
-This simulation is in good agreement with the observations and has the ability to reproduce meso and submesoscale structures (eddies, fronts, filaments).
+Before IOP16, the light AW present south of the NBF spread up to 42° N. After IOP16, the observations showed a southward displacement of the NBF, of several tens of kilometres, with a rapid decrease in SST, larger than 4°C in the frontal zone.
+To better describe and understand the NBF dynamics during this case study, we performed an air-sea coupled simulation at a kilometre scale.
+This simulation is in good agreement with the observations and has the ability to reproduce meso- and sub-mesoscale structures (eddies, fronts, filaments).
 The simulation showed that, before the strong northerly wind event, the NBF reached the Lion buoy and surface filaments of light water (not visible in the satellite SST) became detached and were entrained northward.
-During the strong wind event, the simulation reproduced the rapid displacement of NBF, of several tens of kilometres, and the SST decrease by 4°C at the Lion buoy.
+During the strong-wind event, the simulation reproduced the rapid displacement of NBF, of several tens of kilometres, and the SST decrease of 4 °C at the Lion buoy.
 Furthermore, the filaments were dissipated.
 As suggested by Estournel et al. (2016a), the SST decrease at the Lion buoy was associated with the NBF dynamics.
-This dynamics also impacted the oceanic stratification with a significant loss (gain) of about 40 kg m-2 (20 kg m-2) of stratification along the eastern (western) part of the NBF meander.
+These dynamics also impacted the oceanic stratification with a significant loss (gain) of about 40 kg m^{-2} (20 kg m^{-2}) of stratification along the eastern (western) part of the NBF meander.

-During the period of light southwesterly wind, the NBF clearly impacted the wind stress and the net heat flux through two effects: first a decrease of the air-sea exchanges on the cold side of the NBF (to the north), and second, as explained by Chelton and Xie (2010), the formation of a wind stress curl.
+During the period of light southwesterly wind, the NBF clearly impacted the wind stress and the net heat flux through two effects: first a decrease in the air-sea exchanges on the cold side of the NBF (to the north) and second, as explained by Chelton and Xie (2010), the formation of a wind stress curl.

-During the strong wind event, contrary to the low wind event, the NBF had little impact on the wind stress distribution.
-The wind stress curl was mainly linked to the channelling of the Tramontane and Mistral by the continental orography.
+During the strong-wind event, contrary to the low-wind event, the NBF had little impact on the wind stress distribution.
+The wind stress curl was mainly linked to the channelling of the tramontane and mistral by the continental orography.
 In contrast, the NBF directly impacted the heat and water budgets.
-The rapid SST cooling induced significant air-sea coupling, as suggested in other case studies in the NWMS (Lebeaupin Brossier and Drobinski, 2009; Small et al., 2008, 2012; Renault et al., 2012; Rainaud et al., 2017), by stabilizing the unstable atmospheric boundary layer and leading to a decrease of the turbulent fluxes.
-Furthermore, this study pointed out that the surface cooling was partly associated with a rapid NBF displacement, which led to additional air-sea coupling feedback.
+The rapid SST cooling induced significant air-sea coupling, as suggested in other case studies in the NWMS (Lebeaupin Brossier and Drobinski, 2009; Small et al., 2008, 2012; Renault et al., 2012; Rainaud et al., 2017), by stabilising the unstable atmospheric boundary layer and leading to a decrease in the turbulent fluxes.
+Furthermore, this study pointed out that the surface cooling was partly associated with a rapid NBF displacement, which led to an additional air-sea coupling feedback.
 Therefore, a good representation of the frontal dynamics is essential to correctly depict the space and time evolution of the air-sea exchanges.